Commanding Officer on the Sharpsburg Campaign:

 Organization information from Clark1.

-We have 13 individuals in the AotW database for this unit:
+We have 13 individuals who were on the Maryland Campaign in the AotW database for this unit:

 |A||Pvt||Sherrill, James Albert||KIA 09/14|